joyent/joyent-repos/README.md

 - `public: true|false` is used to indicate if the repo is public/private. in active use.
 Well known values are "active" and "deprecated".

 - `meta: true` is typical for repos that aren't code for the product but related, e.g. rfd.git and eng.git.
 - `triton: true` is for repos related to the Triton product
+- `manta: true` is for repos repos to the Manta product

 - `releaserepo: true` is proposed for marking repos that are the primary for a Triton release component, e.g. the Triton images (like imgapi), agents (like vm-agent), etc. Currently the authority for this is